Jeshwin/react-layman/README.md

 ## About <a name = "about"></a>

 React Layman is a fully-featured, dynamic layout manager made for React.
 It is written in Typescript and provides typing, but may also be used with regular Javascript.
 Layman is inspired by [Replit](https://replit.com)'s IDE, [LeetCode](https://leetcode.com)'s new UI, and the pre-existing [React Mosaic](https://github.com/nomcopter/react-mosaic) project.
-Under the hood, Layman uses [Jotai](https://jotai.org/) to manage the layout state and APi functions.

 You can play around with Layman through [this demo](https://github.com/Jeshwin/react-layman).